There are times in life where a mistake you make can cause you to suffer longterm setbacks and consequences.

 Not only do you have to live with the fact that you were arrested for a DWI, but there are also several penalties that come along with it.

 If this is your first offense, then you should understand the penalties that come with a first DWI conviction.
-Here’s a guide on all that you need to know.
+Here’s a guide on what you need to do to minimize the penalties of a DWI charge.

 What Is a DWI?